zhiyaol/deltakit/docs/guide/circuit_generation.md

 stim_circuit.diagram("timeline-svg-html")
 ```

-The repetition code beyond is not yet runnable on the real QPU hardware.
+The repetition code above is not yet runnable on the real QPU hardware.
 It has a mixture of reset and measurement gates in different bases,
-its 2-qubit gate is chosen deliberately, and its qubits do not order in a chain.
+its 2-qubit gate is chosen arbitrarily, and its qubits do not order in a chain.

 To address these issues, use the ({class}`QPU class <deltakit.explorer.qpu.QPU>`).
 This class encapsulates qubit grid, native gates, and gate noise model.